-Understanding the terms of strength and power is necessary in linking the concept of consumer behavior because determining a consumer's attitude is influenced by to what extent a person can approach people through communication quality using his/her strength and power.
-According to Kotler (2004), consumer behavior is studying how an individual or a group of people/ organization select, buy, wear, and use goods, services, ideas, or experiences in order to satisfy needs and desires.
+Understanding the terms of strength and power is necessary in linking the concept of consumer behavior because determining a consumer"s attitude is influenced by to what extent a person can approach people through communication quality using his/her strength and power.
+According to Kotler (2004), consumer behavior is studying how an individual or a group of people/ of people/

 Meanwhile, Noel (2009) defines consumer behavior as: "the study of consumer behavior examines the products and services consumers buy and use and how these influence their purchases daily lives.
 This field covers a lot of ground.
-It has been defined as: "the study of the processes involved when consumers acquire, consume and dispose of goods, services, activities, ideas in order to satisfy their needs and desires'.
+It has been defined as: "the study of the processes involved when consumers acquire, consume and dispose of goods, services, activities, ideas in order to satisfy their needs and desires".
 This definition has some very important elements, which we will examine more closely."